Diocese of Kansas City–Saint Joseph: 1977 to 2015

-Bishop John Sullivan of the Diocese of Grand Island was appointed bishop of Kansas City-Saint Joseph by Pope Paul VI in 1977.
+Bishop John Sullivan of the Diocese of Grand Island was appointed bishop of Kansas City-Saint Joseph in 1977.
 After 16 years as bishop, Sullivan retired in 1993 due to a diagnosis of Parkinson's disease.
 Pope John Paul II then named Bishop Raymond Boland of the Diocese of Birmingham to replace Sullivan.
-In 2004, Reverend Robert Finn of St. Louis was named by John Paul II as coadjutor bishop of the diocese.
-When Boland retired in 2005, Finn automatically became the next bishop of Kansas City-Saint Joseph.
+In 2004, Robert Finn of St. Louis was named as coadjutor bishop.
+When Boland retired in 2005, Finn became the next bishop of Kansas City-Saint Joseph.

 Upon becoming bishop, Finn said that vocations to the priesthood and religious life would be seen as a "super-priority" for his diocese.
 Before Finn's arrival, in 2003, the diocese reported having nine seminarians.
 By 2007, the diocese reported 24 men studying for diocesan priesthood.

 In September 2014, Pope Francis ordered an investigation into Finn's tenure as bishop, to be conducted by Canadian Archbishop Terrence Prendergast.
 Cardinal Seán Patrick O'Malley, the leader of a church commission on child abuse cases, said in an interview that Finn's misdemeanor conviction for failure to report child abuse would have disqualified him from teaching Sunday school in the Archdiocese of Boston.
 "It's a question that the Holy See needs to address urgently," O'Malley said.
 In 2015, Finn resigned as bishop of Kansas City-Saint Joseph.

 2015 to present

-The current bishop of the Diocese of Kansas City-St. Joseph is Bishop James Vann Johnston Jr. from Springfield-Cape Girardeau.
+The current bishop of the Diocese of Kansas City-St. Joseph is James Vann Johnston Jr..
 He was appointed by Pope Francis in 2015.

-In 2022, Johnston demanded that Martin Navarro, a self-styled religious brother, stop wearing a habit, cease fundraising in the diocese and stop building an unauthorized chapel.
-Navarro, who refused Johnston's orders, had founded the Oblates of St. Augustine religious institute in the diocese.
-Johnston had refused permission for its founding.